 ~$20

-The INVIGO Color Brilliance formula uses vitamin E and a cuticle-sealing antioxidant complex to keep color-treated hair looking saturated and glossy between washes.
+The INVIGO Color Brilliance formula uses vitamin E and a cuticle-focused antioxidant complex to help color-treated hair look saturated and glossy between washes.
 It is designed specifically for fine to normal hair with color, which is the combination that usually gets underserved -- most intensive color conditioners skew toward thick or coarse textures.
-This one delivers real moisture and color protection without making fine hair look flat or dull.
+This one adds useful moisture and color-care support without making fine hair look flat or dull.

 The texture is creamy but lightweight, it distributes easily through wet hair, and it rinses out completely without leaving any film.
-The color payoff is most noticeable on brighter, more saturated shades -- reds, brunettes, and vivid tones stay more intense with consistent use.
-At $20, it is the best value for a professional-grade color conditioner on this list.
+The color-care payoff is most noticeable on brighter, more saturated shades -- reds, brunettes, and vivid tones can look fresher with consistent use.
+At $20, it is one of the better values for a salon-brand color conditioner on this list.

 Vibrant Colors Vitamin E Fine to Normal Hair